tsilva/curriculum-vitae/README.md

 - **Client:** Hive Solutions
 - **Technologies:** Python, Colony Framework, HTML, CSS, JavaScript, jQuery, UXF

-Panzerini was a Battlebots-like game built with Hive Solutions' Colony Framework (a project I was also involved with) to present at the Sapo Codebits 2010's 48-hour programming competition.
-In it, a developer could develop the Artificial Intelligence for his bot (this would be a Colony plugin), and drop it in the Panzerini arena, which lived in the web browser (no installed extensions required, it was just a simple webpage).
+Panzerini was a Battlebots-style game built using Hive Solutions' Colony Framework, created for the 2010 Sapo Codebits 48-hour programming competition.
+Developers could write AI for their bots (as Colony plugins) and deploy them in the Panzerini arena, which ran directly in a web browser without requiring any extensions.

-Developed some core features and artificial intelligence for some sample bots.
+I developed core features of the game and created the artificial intelligence for sample bots used in the arena.

 - [Gallery](https://photos.app.goo.gl/uuMTMyFEtspu8NBY7)